-Most Federal agencies have formal Software Development Life Cycle (SDLC) Management frameworks for managing their IT projects.
+Most federal agencies have formal Software Development Life Cycle Management frameworks for managing their IT projects.
 The names of the SDLC phases may vary, but most have one thing in common: the need to create and maintain documentation.
 Agencies often provide templates in Word, Excel or PowerPoint format to ease the process and encourage consistency across projects.
-Nevertheless, creating and updating these documents consumes much time and effort and yet often results in out of date information.
+Nevertheless, creating and updating these documents consumes much time and effort and yet often results in outdated information.

 Some of the most common issues with creating and maintaining documents for IT projects stem from their static nature and include difficulty working with template files, poor version control and duplication of information across documents.

 Customizing document templates can be challenging.
 Finding where to enter information specific to a particular project is time consuming, as is finding that information if you are a consumer of the document.
 Formatting problems can be especially vexing, as the formatting does not add much value.
 Boilerplate text can be distracting and unnecessary and makes it hard to locate needed information.